-- viii.
+- b) There are no dues of income tax, service tax, goods and services tax, customs duty, excise duty and cess on account of any dispute, which have not been deposited. - viii.
 According to the information and explanations given to us, the Company has not defaulted in repayment of loans or borrowing to banks.
 The Company did not have any outstanding debentures or dues on account of loans or borrowings to any financial institutions or government during the year. - ix.
 According to the information and explanations given to us, the Company did not raise any money by way of initial public offer or further public offer (including debt instruments) during the year.
 Further, the term loans taken by the Company have been applied for the purpose for which they were raised. - x.
 According to the information and explanations given to us, no material fraud by the Company or on the Company by its officers or employees has been noticed or reported during the year. - xi.
 According to the information and explanations give to us and based on our examination of the records of the Company, the Company has not paid any managerial remuneration during the year.
 Accordingly, the provisions of clause (xi) of the Order are not applicable to the Company and hence not commented upon. - xii.
 According to the information and explanations given to us, in our opinion, the Company is not a Nidhi Company as prescribed under Section 406 of the Act. - xiii.
-According to the information and explanations given to us and based on our examination of the records of the Company, all transactions with the related parties are in compliance with Sections 177 and 188 of the Companies Act, 2013 where applicable and details of such transactions have been disclosed in the financial statements, as required by the applicable accounting standards. - xiv.
+According to the information and explanations given to us and based on our examination of the records of the Company, all transactions with the related parties are in compliance with Sections 177 and 188 of the Companies Act, 2013 where applicable and details of such transactions have been disclosed in the standalone financial statements, as required by the applicable accounting standards. - xiv.
 According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the current year.
 Accordingly, paragraph 3(xiv) of the Order is not applicable. - xv.
 In our opinion and according to the information and explanations given to us and based on our examination of the records of the Company, the Company has not entered into non-cash transactions with directors or persons connected to its directors.
 Accordingly paragraph 3(xv) of the Order is not applicable.